vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 * Establish a communication channel with the machine without SSH

 ---
-### It Takes Two To Tango
+### It Takes Two to Tango
 <br>
 <br>
 <br>
 <br>
-Bidirectional channel - the host can send logs back, the service can send commands on the host
+Bidirectional channel - the host can send logs back, the service can send commands to run on the host
 <br>
 <br>
 <br>